shakes76/PatternAnalysis-2023/recognition/VQVAE_Gabriel_Russell/README.md

 ![reconstructed_images](Readme_images/VQVAE_reconstructed_images.png)

-During the testing stage, a separate script was used for visualising the codebook indices and quantized images, to ensure the correct output was being produced.
-This was vital for ensuring the DCGAN was receiving appropriate input data.
+For testing purposes, the codebok indice result from the trained VQVAE model, as well as the quantized output was visualised and saved.
+These were important for ensuring the code was outputting the appropriate images, before proceeding to the DCGAN training stage.

 ![VQVAE_comparison](Readme_images/VQVAE_codebook_quantized.png)